-Another cover with a colorful route agent handstamp: "LOUISVILLE & LEXINGTON R.R."
-The "5" had nothing to do with the postal rate (which was fully paid by the 3° stamp)-it was simply used to cancel the stamp.
+An 1853 or 1854 cover with a blood red "LOUISVILLE & LEXINGTON R.R." route agent handstamp.
+The matching "5" had nothing to do with the postal rate (which was fully paid by the 3¢ stamp)-it was simply used to cancel the stamp.

-This cover is pictured and discussed in The 1851 Issue of United States Stamps: A Sesquicentennial Retrospective (pp. 239 and 253) where Frank Mandel notes that this railroad had only 94 miles of track and that the year of use was probably 1853 or 1854.
+This cover is pictured and discussed in Skinner and Peterson's The 1851 Issue of United States Stamps: A Sesquicentennial Retrospective (pp. 239 and 253) where Frank Mandel notes that this railroad had only 94 miles of track.
 Ex Hicks, Mandel, and Sharrer.